Struggling with Anger Issues? Help is Available

 Common ADHD Symptoms in Adults and How to Treat Them

 Attention-deficit hyperactivity disorder (ADHD) is most commonly known to affect children.
 However, it can impact the lives of adults, too.
-Indeed, as an adult ADHD can be a life-altering condition to live with if the correct help is not sought.
+Indeed, as an adult, ADHD can be a life-altering condition to live with if the correct help is not sought.
 It affects millions of people.
 Recent statistics show that around 4 to 5% of adults in the United States deal with symptoms of ADHD.
+Newport Beach Christian Counseling can be an excellent resource for those seeking support and strategies to manage ADHD effectively.

 Many ADHD symptoms in adults were misdiagnosed in their childhood.
 Common ADHD symptoms in adults include a tendency to become overly emotional as well as signs of hyperactivity.
 Adults with ADHD are also likely to struggle with: